RidaAyed/NoteboxAG-HW/README.md

 Finally, run:
 ```
-export "GOOGLE_APPLICATION_CREDENTIALS"="keys.json"
+export "GOOGLE_APPLICATION_CREDENTIALS"=keys.json
 ```

 Where "keys.json" is the path to your downloaded Google's credentials.
+You can make it permanent if you wish.

 ### Running the app

 Simply run:
 ```
-python app.py INPUTFILE [--output FILE] [--testfile FILE]
+python app.py INPUTFILE [--output FILE] [--testfile FILE] [-v | --verbose]
 ```

 The input file is mandatory and should be a PDF file containing the scanned handwritten image.